adr1enbe4udou1n/blog/content/posts/03-build-your-own-docker-swarm-cluster-part-2/index.md

 ## Manage all nodes 🧑‍🍳

 Maintain all nodes up2date one by one can be really time-consuming.
 Let's try [SaltStack](https://github.com/saltstack/salt) for this.
-Salt use an agent system (aka minion) connected to a master for remote management.
+Salt uses an agent system (called minion) connected to a master for remote management.
+This is notably more scalable than Ansible which use simple SSH connection for each node.
 Use following commands on `manager-01`.

 {{< highlight host="manager-01" >}}